freenas/freenas-docs/userguide/system.rst

 After the network configuration is complete, log out and log back in, this time using the :guilabel:`Virtual IP` address.
 Volumes and shares can now be configured as usual and configuration automatically synchronizes between the active and the standby node.
-A :guilabel:`HA Enabled` icon is added after the :guilabel:`Alert` icon on the active node.

 The passive or standby node indicates the virtual IP address that is used for configuration management.
 The standby node also has a red :guilabel:`Standby` icon and no longer accepts logins as all configuration changes must occur on the active node.

 .. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.

+After HA has been configured, an :guilabel:`HA Enabled` icon is shown to the right of the :guilabel:`Alert` icon on the active node.

 When HA has been disabled by the system administrator, the status icon changes to :guilabel:`HA Disabled`.
 If the standby node is not available because it is powered off, still starting up, or is disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.

+The icon is red when HA is starting up, disabled, or has encountered a problem.
+When HA is functioning normally, the icon turns green.

 The options available in
 :menuselection:`System --> Failover`